DevOpsPlayground/chaos-engineering/steps/init/README.md

 panda_name = "<some_panda_name>"
 ```

-If you're running this as part of the live session, replace `<some_panda_name>` with the name we'll provide you with and `<asset_bucket>` with `630895193694-eu-west-2-oct-assets`, otherwise feel free to use your own details, or similar.
+If you're running this as part of the live session, replace `<some_panda_name>` with the name we'll provide you with, otherwise feel free to use your own details, or similar.

 ## Deploying the infrastructure